Ways To Manage And Overcome Anorexia

 Anorexia, or anorexia nervosa, is an eating disorder that affects approximately 1%-4.2% of women in the world.
 In contrast, only about 0.3% of men experience anorexia.
 Statistically, women are at a higher risk for developing this eating disorder, but men may still develop it as well.
 This particular eating disorder is characterized by a variety of symptoms, including (but not limited to):

-Periods of time spent fasting (and sometimes binge eating)
+Periods spent fasting (and sometimes binge eating)

 An abnormal concern with food intake, calories, weight, and fat content

-Fear of being fat or gaining weight, despite being underweight
+Intense fear of being fat or gaining weight, despite being underweight

 Heavily regimented exercise rituals that are completed regardless of weather, fatigue, physical well-being, or other responsibilities/situational factors